Dr. Joe Vinson, Professor of Chemistry

 His one only sabbatical was taken in 1980-1981 in Reims, France, east of Paris, smack in the middle of the Champagne region.
 Prior to that he took a refresher semester of French along with his wife which was given by Dr. Bourcier of the language faculty at the University of Scranton.
 In France he did research at the Medical School situated adjacent to a hospital.
 So all day long he had to speak French to his research colleagues and his female research assistant.
 His wife, sons and Honda accompanied him to France and the sons enrolled in a French private school where they inevitable learned French and we all made wonderful friends whom we still visit.
 After school was over, the family spent several wonderful summer months camping in Germany, Norway, Denmark, Scotland, England, Ireland and Holland along with a tent, stove, etc. which took 3 hours to pack and unpack!

 Dr. Vinson is an inveterate traveler and has been to meetings and given invited lectures in Western Europe, Czech Republic, Slovakia, Poland, Italy, Spain, Greece, Turkey, China, Japan and Mexico.
 For several years he led an January Intersession trip to Western Europe as part of a course entitled “An Experiential History of Science where they used their EurailPass to visit museums and attend lectures in England, Holland, France, Germany, Switzerland and Austria.
 Currently he is a National Tour Speaker for the American Chemical Society and does one or two week-long trips a year to speak to Local Section meetings of the American Chemical Society.
-He is the author of more than 50 articles in scientific publications and has been mentioned in many lay publications for his contributions to the field of antioxidants in health and disease.
-His extracurricular activities include the participation sports of tennis and basketball.
-He is the founder of the faculty intramural basketball team and has been playing on this team for 25 years.
-Friday nights during the school year find him square dancing with his wife at the Abington Allemanders Modern Western Square Dancing Club of which they are currently President.
-His older son Brian is an Automotive Engineer for Daimler-Chrysler in Detroit at their Truck Division and his younger son Kevin is an Adjunct Professor at Keystone College and has a tax business.
+He is the author of more than 90 articles in scientific publications and has been mentioned in many lay publications for his contributions to the field of antioxidants in health and disease.
+His extracurricular activities include the participation sports of tennis.
+He is currently Emeritus Professor of Chemistry.
+His older son Brian is an Automotive Engineer and works in Michigan and his younger son Kevin is a Professor at Keystone College and has a tax business.